optimal weave

 Each turn, each of a player's pieces can move one space once, apply an ability once, and pick up and drop objects in their current location, in any order.

 Turns should be limited to 1 minute, as everything that's tricky about real world negotiation is about the way it strains under time constraints.
 After 1 minute, you must carry out your choice.
 You don't need to be strict about it, but it is very important.
 Perfection isn't always attainable.
-In life, the efficiency of your negotiation process matters a whole lot, if you can negotiate fast, that's better.
-Having an appropriate tolerance for error and capacity for forgiveness also matters.
+In life, the efficiency of your negotiation process matters a whole lot, you don't just want to be able to negotiate, you want to be able to negotiate fast.

 At the end of each player's turn, they should draw an event card.
 If that event card is an ability, they have gained that ability.
 If it's a "clear" , nothing happens.
 If it's a "ending" , then the game is over, and it will be time to take your scores and reflect, and talk about what could have been done better.

-As you do this, convert your points into reward, which is either fruit or candy or whatever treat you find appropriate, and eat it.
+, which is either fruit or candy or whatever treat you find appropriate, and eat it.
 We recommend an exchange rate of one date per 8 points (or one dried fig per 12 points).
 Let players keep leftover points between sessions so that they don't go to waste.
-If you've won too much reward to eat on your own, you may share the spoils with others.
-There are many things about the reward system that are wonderful, but one of them is that it makes it very clear how we're supposed to relate to points: You want as much reward as you can get, and it doesn't harm you when other players receive reward.
-These things may seem obvious given the reward framing, but without it, it can be surprisingly difficult to get board gamers to think of points in this way.
+If you've won too much reward

 Take a note of your score.
 If the average of your past 5 games were above 16 (?), that's very good, and you have transcended and become a being of peace, and you may begin to host level 2 games.